presmerats/KLMM-project/doc/tasks.md

           ok-5)plot?....maybe not
       ok- train again model on all training dataset and return that model!

-**  - Email prof
+    ok- Email prof
         - where to focus testing efforts (kernels?, hyperparams) what else? idea e-SVM, nu-SVM, RVM comparison
         - question about n>d what to do? sampling or selection

-    - verify the dim verificatino

-**  - present first working experiments (model, RMSE, 2 plots)
-        ok- initial explanation
+    ok- present first working experiments (model, RMSE, 2 plots) ok- initial explanation
         ok- explain trainin with cross-validation procedure
         ok- train 2 svm model with 2 dif values of sigma, + 2 rvm models
-        - fix sop plot!

-        - automate results gathering
-          - table with RMSE
-              num model, model_type, w,d,dsq,maw,  kernel, params, RMSE
-          - for each model
-              - plot for first fold validation
-              - plot of sop + predictiontest data (in a small range to be able to see it)

-    - write down code explanation

-    - enhance plot
+    ok- enhance plot
       ok- test.model
       ok- larger,
       ko- png
       ok- legend
       ok- make doulbe plot write to disk

-      - sops plot -> select sop by name not num position (will change with other model)
+  ok- sops plot -> select sop by name not num position (will change with other model)

+    ok- sop plot -> plot the complete time series for one value and position ok-for first group
+        ok-avoid ylim to take the 0  of ytest.pred into account

+        ok-add raw

+        ok-for all groups

+        ok-faster for all groups
+          save indexes and do a rbind at the end

+        ok-verification of predicted/smoothed error
+          - xlim of 2 plots the same

+    ok- add previous values of fututey
+          to be able to plot previous ytest smoothed

+          down.sample.avg
+            -> result goes to df
+          smoothing
+            -> result goes to y
+          features.time.window
+            -> must do the processing for error but also for y -> we add here the features time window for the y

+          fix the mess with the columns

+    ok- add the possibility to train/test with y_raw and y_smooth

+    ok- problem test.model -> second experiment ytest is lost!
+        -> problem with rbind ..fixed

+    ok- xlab in 2 rows

+pending:

+    - downsampling and smoothing is TOO much -> losing some signal ok-test dsw 10 ma 250  sigma 1e-7 dsw 1 ma 50  - sigma 1e-7 e 0.1 C 100
+          dsw 1 ma 10    sigma 1e-9 very bad
+          dsw 1 ma 10    sigma 1e-7 e 0.01 C 100 a bit better
+          dsw 1 ma 10    sigma 1e-7 e 0.1 C 10
+          dsw 1 ma 10    sigma 1e-7 e 0.01 C 10

+        report
+          1) compare for same dataset, same num data points the 2 dsw/models -> conclude about the dsw ko.. not conclusive

+          2) redo the initial downsampling plots with just one/two files also ko no change

+          3) do a SOP+error with the downsampling to see that 1ms is probably good accurate
+            + add ma in blue

+    - create new preprocessed FULL datasets dsw1 ma50
+      dsw1 ma10
+      dsw1 ma5

+    - SOP plot sop vars between -2 and 2 ??
+      - redo all plots once this is fixed

+    - test normalization also

+    - problem when raw=FALSE -> some ytest have jumps...
+        -> verify error on second file (around 2000)

+    - limits in the beginning and in the end xtests$y_0 must be downsampled also...
+          (removal of future values)
+          features.prediction
+            -> does the removal of last rows

-*     - sops plot -> plot the complete time series for one value and position in one sample there's the full plot! or use values of a csv in order instead of sampling -> ok but then initial values are cropped bcs of w window (1000ms it's one full second) combine both approaches
+    - in one sample there's the full plot! or use values of a csv in order instead of sampling -> ok but then initial values are cropped bcs of w window (1000ms it's one full second) combine both approaches
             -> csv in order
             -> for first sample of a different group(file) plot the complete time series without prediction

     - sops plot -> in the top with smaller scale

-      - verify with plot sops that data experiments are concatenated correctly?
+    - automate results gathering
+      - table with RMSE
+          num model, model_type, w,d,dsq,maw,  kernel, params, RMSE
+      - for each model
+          - plot for first fold validation
+          - plot of sop + predictiontest data (in a small range to be able to see it)

+    - total data transformation (dsw=10, maw=250 and raw)

+    - write down code explanation

+    - more models
+      -> think a way to dsitribute the data for doing cross validation of so many models (easy-> total rows/ row limitation = num of different models that we could fit)

+    - verify the dim verificatino?

     - models